 All the founders of quantum mechanics mention the need for irreversibility.
-The need for positive entropy transfer away from the experiment to stabilize new information (negative entropy) so it can be observed was first shown by Leo Szilard in 1929, later by Leon Brillouin and Rolf Landauer.
+The need for positive entropy transfer away from the experiment to stabilize new information (negative entropy) so it can be observed was first shown by Leo Szilard in 1929, and later by Leon Brillouin and Rolf Landauer.

 - Classical apparatus?.
-Bohr required that the macroscopic measurement apparatus be described in ordinary "classical"language.
+Bohr required that the macroscopic measurement apparatus be described in ordinary "classical" language.
 This is a third "complementarity," now between the quantum system and the "classical apparatus"

 But Born and Heisenberg never said the measuring apparatus is "classical."
 They knew that everything is fundamentally a quantum system.

 - Statistical interpretation (acausality).
 Born interpreted the square modulus of Schrödinger's complex wave function as the probability of finding a particle.
 Einstein's "ghost field" or "guiding field," deBroglie's pilot or guide wave, and Schrödinger's wave function as the distribution of the electric charge density were similar views in much earlier years.
 Born sometimes pointed out that his direct inspiration was Einstein.

 All the predicted properties of physical systems and the "laws of nature" are only probabilistic (acausal, indeterministic ).
 All results of physical experiments are statistical.
 Briefly, theories give us probabilities, experiments give us statistics.

 Large numbers of identical experiments provide the statistical evidence for the theoretical probabilities predicted by quantum mechanics.

-Bohr's emphasis on epistemological questions suggests he thought that the statistical uncertainty may only be our knowledge.
+Bohr's emphasis on epistemological questions suggests he thought that the statistical uncertainty may only be in our knowledge.
 They may not describe nature itself.
 Or at least Bohr thought that we can not describe a "reality" for quantum objects, certainly not with classical concepts and language.
 However, the new concept of an immaterial possibilities function (pure information) moving through space may make quantum phenomena "visualizable."